samiralam/rules-compendium/docs/dmg/4-creating-adventures/index.md

 ### Individual Treasure

 Characters might find small amounts of treasure in the pockets, pouches, or personal stashes of individual monsters.
-Even if a monster doesn’t intentionally collect treasure, characters might find scattered coins and other monetary treasure left behind by the monster’s previous victims.
+Even if a monster doesn't intentionally collect treasure, characters might find scattered coins and other monetary treasure left behind by the monster's previous victims.

 You can use the Random Individual Treasure table to determine how much treasure a single monster has based on its Challenge Rating (CR).
 The table includes the average total in parentheses, which you can use instead of rolling.
 To determine the total amount of treasure for a group of similar creatures, you can roll once and multiply the total by the number of creatures in the group.